hleng1/cuda-zfnet/README.md

 # cuda-zfnet
+### Dependencies
+- NVIDIA GPU

-python package needed: keras, tensorflow, pillow, numpy
+- Python package needed: *keras, tensorflow, pillow, numpy*

 `python get_rgb.py`

-get rgb value of image and extract to txt file, modify the image name and output file name in the get_rgb.py accordingly
+To get rgb value of image and extract to txt file, modify the image name and output file name in the get_rgb.py accordingly

 `python get_weight_keras.py`

-get weightes and extract to txt files from pretrained model from Keras
+To get weightes and extract to txt files from pretrained model from Keras

 ### Usage

-run `make`
+Run `make` to compile using *nvcc*

 `./zfnet <input_file_path>`